eclipse-glsp/glsp/PROTOCOL.md

     readonly id: string;

     /**
-     * Client name.
-     */
-    readonly name: string;

-    /**
      * Current client state.
      */
-    currentState(): ClientState;
+    readonly currentState: ClientState;

     /**
      * Initializes the client and the server connection.
 During the start procedure the client is in the
-     * 'Starting' state and will transition to either 'Running' or 'StartFailed'.
+     * `Starting` state and will transition to either `Running` or `StartFailed`.
+     *
+     * @returns A promise that resolves if the startup was successful.
      */
     start(): Promise<void>;

     /**
-     * Send an 'initialize' request to the server.
-The server needs to be initialized in order to accept
+     * Send an `initialize` request to the server.
+The server needs to be initialized in order to accept and
-     * and process action messages.
+     * process other requests and notifications.
      *
-     * @param params Initialize parameter
+     * @param params Initialize parameters
-     * @returns true if the initialization was successful */ initializeServer(params: InitializeParameters): Promise<Boolean>;
+     * @returns A promise of the {@link InitializeResult}.
+     */
+    initializeServer(params: InitializeParameters): Promise<InitializeResult>;

     /**
+     * Send an `initializeClientSession` request to the server.
+One client application may open several session.
+     * Each individual diagram on the client side counts as one session and has to provide
+     * a unique clientId.
+     *
+     * @param params InitializeClientSession parameters
+     * @returns A promise that resolves if the initialization was successful */ initializeClientSession(params: InitializeClientSessionParameters): Promise<void>;

+    /**
+     * Sends a `disposeClientSession` request to the server.
+This request has to be sent at the end of client session lifecycle
+     * e.g. when an editor widget is closed.
+     *
+     * @param params DisposeClientSession parameters
+     * @returns A promise that resolves if the disposal was successful */ disposeClientSession(params: DisposeClientSessionParameters): Promise<void>;

+    /**
-     * Send a 'shutdown' notification to the server.
+     * Send a `shutdown` notification to the server.
      */
-    shutdownServer(): void
+    shutdownServer(): void;

     /**
      * Stops the client and disposes any resources.
-During the stop procedure the client is in the 'Stopping'
+During the stop procedure the client is in the `Stopping` state and will
-     * state and will transition to either 'Stopped' or 'ServerError'.
+     * transition to either `Stopped` or `ServerError`.
+     *
+     * @returns A promise that resolves after the server was stopped and disposed.
      */
     stop(): Promise<void>;